-His work earned him recognition as one of the top pastry chefs in the country by Dessert Professional (2011), The Huffington Post (2013), and Tasting Table (2013).
-As owner of Hudson Chocolates, he was recognized as one of the “Top Ten Chocolatiers in America” by Dessert Professional (2013) and received additional recognition from Gremi de Pastisseria de Barcelona, who awarded him the Medal of Master Artisan Pastry Chef (2013).
-Chef Migoya has authored three pastry books: Frozen Desserts (2008), The Modern Café (2009), and The Elements of Dessert (2014), which won the 2014 International Association of Culinary Professionals (IACP) cookbook award in the Professional Kitchens category.
+His work earned him recognition as one of the top pastry chefs in the country by Dessert Professional (2011), and Tasting Table (2013).
+As owner of Hudson Chocolates, he was recognized as one of the “Top Ten Chocolatiers in America” by Dessert Professional (2013) and received additional kudos from the Gremi de Pastisseria de Barcelona, who awarded him the Medal of Master Artisan Pastry Chef (2013).
+Migoya has authored three pastry books: Frozen Desserts (2008), The Modern Café (2009), and The Elements of Dessert (2012), which won the 2014 International Association of Culinary Professionals cookbook award in the Professional Kitchens category.